 When using the full clinical metadata to predict mortality, we found that it had similar performance to our proteomic and metabolomic models, as shown in panel A below.
 Unsurprisingly, upon examining the model, ICU admission emerged as a strong predictor of mortality.

 When we removed ICU admission—since it is not available at the time of admission—we were left with a model that lacked predictive accuracy, as shown in panel B above.
 This highlights the potential clinical benefit of our proteomic and metabolomic predictors of mortality, which can be assessed upon admission.
 The above figure has been added to the manuscript as a supplementary figure.
-Overall, this complementary analysis strengthens our conclusion that biomarkers acquired on admission may be clinically useful in predicting Enterococcal bacteremia patient mortality.
+Overall, this complementary analysis strengthens our conclusion that biomarkers acquired on admission may be clinically useful in predicting enterococcal bacteremia patient mortality.

 2. It seems there is a design problem with comparison between infection and healthy individual.
 Control samples consist of plasma collected from blood bank volunteers, while EcB samples were collected from patients at UW Health.
 This discrepancy in patient and sample collection circumstances may be a significant source of confounding.
 Although steps are taken to identify confounding variables from patient metadata, it is nonetheless probable that further unidentified confounding variables remain.